browserengineering/book/book/embeds.md

 And as we hope you saw in this chapter, none of these features are too difficult to implement, though---as you'll see in the exercises below---implementing them well requires a lot of attention to detail

+(Note: there is not yet an embeddable browser widget for this chapter.)

 Outline
 =======